ibroadfo/ibroadfo.github.io/_posts/2016-04-07-but-what-is-a-ibroadfo.markdown

 remember to like and subscribe!

-  [^1] http://www.easydamus.com/character.html actually says i'm a Chaotic Good Monk rather than a Warrior
+  [^1] [What D&D Character Am I?](http://www.easydamus.com/character.html) actually says i'm a Chaotic Good Monk rather than a Warrior